-Figure 5: Example of wiring connections to wire wrap pins

-and telecommunications equipment but is now mostly used for prototyping where connections may have to be changed.
+Most of the wiring connections on your board should be made using wire wrapping.
+Wire wrapping is a connection method in which a tool is used to tightly wrap a wire around a metal post, in most cases one of the pins of an IC socket.
+Wire wrapping used to be used for commercial products like mainframe computers and telecommunications equipment but is now mostly used for prototyping where connections may have to be changed.
 The wire wrap connections can be unwrapped with a special tool and then a new wire can be wrapped on the pin.
 For our projects the advantage of wire wrapping is that it makes reliable and stable connections but these can also be changed very easily.